Bob Denard: The Comoros

 He was most active in the Comoros, making four separate attempts to overthrow the government of this small island group.
 On orders from Jacques Foccart, he ousted the first president, Ahmed Abdallah, who had just unilaterally proclaimed the Comoros' independence on 6 July 1975.
 Ahmed Abdallah was replaced by Ali Soilih.

 He then failed at a coup in Benin in 1977 and carried out some operations in Rhodesia from 1977 to 1978 as part of the Rhodesian Army's short-lived French-speaking unit, 7 Independent Company.
 With the support of the Rhodesian government, he returned to the Comoros with 43 men on 13 May 1978 and carried out a coup against president Ali Soilih, who had turned toward socialist policies.
 Soilih was killed under mysterious circumstances on 29 May 1978.
 The official story that Soilih was "shot while trying to escape" is not generally believed.
 Helped by Denard, Ahmed Abdallah took the presidency back.
-For eleven years (1978-1989), Denard headed Abdallah's 500-strong presidential guard and had strong influence and business interests in the archipelago, marrying and converting to Islam and eventually becoming a citizen of the country.
+For eleven years (1978 to 1989), Denard headed Abdallah's 500-strong presidential guard and had strong influence and business interests in the archipelago, marrying and converting to Islam and eventually becoming a citizen of the country.
 He adopted the Islamic name Said Mustapha Mhadjou upon his conversion.

 The Comoros also served as his logistic base for military operations in Mozambique and Angola.
 He was then supported by Paris, as the Comoros provided France for a base to get around the embargo imposed on South Africa because of its government's policy of apartheid.
 Denard accumulated considerable holdings in the Comoros, composed of hotels, lands, and the presidential guard.
 According to Xavier Renou, author of a book on private military contractors, Denard foresaw the transition between traditional mercenaries to contemporary private military contractors, creating a small army during his stay in the Comoros in the 1980s.